corrode/corrode.github.io/content/blog/prototyping/index.md

 }
 ```

-Yes, this allows you to pass in a `&str` or a `String`, but it's also harder to read.
+Yes, this allows you to pass in a `&str` or a `String`, but at the cost of readability.

-Better use an owned type for your first implementation:
+Just use an owned type for your first implementation:

 ```rust
 fn foo(x: String) -> String {